knpuniversity/javascript/knpu/ep1-basics/delegate-selectors-ftw.md

 delegate selector.
 Here's the idea, instead of attaching the listener to DOM elements that might be dynamically added to the page later, attach the listener to an element that will *always* be on the page.
-In our case, we know that `this.$wrapper` will always be on a page.
+In our case, we know that `this.$wrapper` will always be on the page.

-Here's how it looks: instead of saying `this.$wrapper.find()`, use `this.$wrapper.on` to attach the listener to the rapper.
+Here's how it looks: instead of saying `this.$wrapper.find()`, use `this.$wrapper.on` to attach the listener to the wrapper.
 Then, add an extra second argument, which is the selector for the element that you truly want to react to.

 That's it!
 This works *exactly* the same as before.
 It just says: